Hirving Lozano: Style of play

 "When you look at his playing style, without wanting to compare, you know, Lozano has what Messi also has – a centre of gravity low to the ground, the ball is usually quickly under control, very explosive and agile."

 — —Marcel Brands, former Director of Football for PSV.

-Mainly right-footed, Lozano is generally deployed on the left wing, but can also play on the right or as a central striker.
-A versatile and creative player, with good technique and an eye for goal, Lozano's shooting and crossing abilities have produced good returns of goals and assists for club and country.
+Mainly right-footed, Lozano is generally deployed on the left wing, but also plays on the right or as a central striker.
+Lozano's shooting and crossing abilities have produced good returns of goals and assists for club and country.
 Lozano's style of play has been described as: "Playing on the left side of a 4–2–3–1 the vast majority of the time, right-footed Lozano has all the attributes of a classic inverted winger.
 Possessing great power in his right foot, he's often dangerous when shooting after cutting in from the left-hand side. [...]
 [He] is equally adept at creating chances as well as scoring them, with a strong left-foot he's able to deliver crosses after taking the ball down the line, although he elects to cut inside more often than choosing to go outside the opposition full-back.
 Lozano also has quite good creative vision, particularly for a 20 year-old."

 He has also been described as being "[q]uick with or without the ball and possessing a powerful and accurate shot."
 Although more widely known for his offensive prowess, he also offers a high defensive work rate through his speed and constant pressing on the ball when not in possession, willing to chase down loose balls and often forcing defenders and goalkeepers to clear the ball long, thus allowing his team to win the ball back quickly, or even managing to steal the ball himself.
 As a result, Lozano was PSV's highest-pressing player during his stay at the Dutch club.
 His diminutive stature and agile playing style has been cited as the reason for being the victim of various fouls, at one point becoming the most-fouled-on player in various seasons of the Liga MX.

 Lozano has been criticized for a lack of discipline: railing against authority during his time with Pachuca, being involved in on-field incidents with little provocation, and picking up eight red cards despite at a young age: five with Pachuca, one with the Mexico U-23 team, and two red cards in his first season at PSV (tied with 2 other players for the most in the 2017–18 season).

 He has been compared to Uruguayan striker Luis Suárez, in both playing style and personality.
 Lozano has cited Rafael Márquez and Damián Álvarez as players he grew up idolizing.